-Subsequent to the end of the Year, the Company:
+Subsequent to the end of the Period, the Company:

-- a) granted an aggregate of 190,000 stock options with a weighted average exercise price of \$0.08 per share to certain employees and consultants of the Company.
-The weighted average contract life of these options at issuance was 3.4 years; - b) issued a total of 4,376,830 common shares pursuant to the conversion of 15 B1 Preferred Shares and 10 C1 Preferred Shares; - c) had 100,000 stock options with an exercise price of \$0.12 per share expire; and - d) had 132,000 brokers' compensation warrants with an exercise price of \$0.15 per share expire.
+- a) granted an aggregate of 5,100,000 stock options with a weighted average exercise price of \$0.08 per share to certain employees, directors and consultants of the Company.
+The weighted average contract life of these options at issuance was 4.3 years; and - b) issued a total of 3,906,465 common shares pursuant to the conversion of 10 B1 Preferred Shares and 10 C1 Preferred Shares.